 Should I get a dedicated airline credit card just for lounge access?

 It depends on your airline loyalty pattern.
 For travellers loyal to a specific airline who would use the lounge frequently, the dedicated airline cobrand cards typically deliver better single-alliance lounge access than general-purpose premium cards.
 The Delta SkyMiles Reserve American Express ($650 annual fee) delivers full Delta Sky Club access.
 The Citi AAdvantage Executive World Elite Mastercard ($595) delivers full Admirals Club access.
 The United Club Card ($695) delivers unlimited United Club access.
-These cards typically deliver $400-$800 in equivalent membership value at the unlimited access tier.
+These cards typically deliver $400 to $800 in equivalent membership value at the unlimited access tier.
 For travellers who fly multiple airlines, a general-purpose premium card with multiple lounge network access is the more flexible choice.

-For groups of four or more on multi-city European, US, or transatlantic routings, JetLuxe charter is increasingly within range of premium commercial — and the time saving usually exceeds the annual lounge access value the card delivers.
+For groups of four or more on multi-city European, US, or transatlantic routings, private charter is increasingly within range of premium commercial — and the time saving usually exceeds the annual lounge access value the card delivers.
 The lounge matters most when you have to be in the commercial terminal at all.

-We use cookies to improve user experience.
+Compare a private charter quote →We use cookies to improve user experience.
 Choose what cookie categories you allow us to use.
 You can read more about our Cookie Policy by clicking on Cookie Policy below.

 These cookies enable strictly necessary cookies for security, language support and verification of identity.
 These cookies can’t be disabled.